getodk/central-frontend/CONTRIBUTING.md

 #### Icons

 We use Font Awesome for our icons, using IcoMoon to select a subset of icons in order to minimize the size.
 The font files are located in [`/public/fonts/`](/public/fonts/), and the CSS is [`/src/assets/css/icomoon.css`](/src/assets/css/icomoon.css).
+Our IcoMoon definition is in the root directory at [`/icomoon.json`](/icomoon.js).

-To update the icons:
+To update the icons using the [IcoMoon website](https://icomoon.io/app/):

 1. Click the "Import Icons" button in IcoMoon.
 Select [`icomoon.json`](/icomoon.json).
 When prompted, load the settings stored in the file.
-2. Add Font Awesome.
+2. Scroll down to the "Add Icons From Library" link and add Font Awesome.
-3. Move the imported set above Font Awesome.
+3. Move the imported set above Font Awesome, using the 3-bar icon to the right of the imported set's title.
 (This should help preserve the icon order and minimize the diff.)
-4. Update the icons.
+4. Update the icons by selecting (highlighting) the new icons to add.
+They don't need to be moved or altered.
-5. Download the new font, then copy the files into the repository.
-You will need to update the paths in the CSS, and you may need to prettify the JSON file.
+5. Download the new font, then copy the files (`icomoon.css`, `fonts/*`, `icomoon.json`) into their locations in the repository.
+	* You will need to rename the files and update the paths in the CSS (`fonts/icomoon.ttf?...` becomes `/fonts/icomoon.ttf?...` with a beginning slash).
+	* You will also need to prettify the JSON file.

 By following the steps above, you should minimize the diff.
 However, in the JSON file, you may still see changes for properties like `id`, `iconIdx`, `setId`, and `setIdx`.
 (I think these properties may change for the icons that were previously most recently added.)